Skive IK: History

 league table despite struggling early in the season.
 Thus, Skive had their first win in the 12th matchday; a home 4–3 home win over FC Fredericia on 21 October 2007, after having been down 0–2 earlier in the game.
 On 1 May 2010, Skive beat archrivals Viborg FF 2–0 at home, which was their first win over Viborg in 50 years.

 Skive's historically best result came in the 2010–11 season when they, via a 0–1 win away over Vejle Boldklub Kolding in the last round of the season, finished in a surprising 4th place in the 1st Division, ahead of Brønshøj Boldklub and FC Fredericia.
 Skive's captain Martin Thomsen was named 1st Division Player of the Year after the strong season, where he scored 12 goals from midfield.

 In the 2012–13 season, Skive finished in relegation spots in the 1st Division, which resulted in relegation to the 2nd Division West.
 As a consequence of the relegation, Skive IK and head coach Michael Hansen parted ways.
 Nine players also left Skive.
 Assistant coach Claus Madsen took over the vacant coaching seat with the aim of returning the club to the second tier.
 After the first six months of the 2013–14 season, Skive went on winter break undefeated with a lead of nine points to the nearest pursuer.
 Still, a change of coach proved necessary.
-Madsen was forced to resign due to personal reasons, and Jakob Michelsen took over as the new head coach.
+Madsen was forced to resign for personal reasons, and Jakob Michelsen took over as the new head coach.
 Madsen continued the season as assistant coach.
 Under Michelsen's leadership, Skive increased their lead and ended the season in a historically strong first place, 22 points down to second place, securing their return to the country's second best tier from the 2014–15 season.